Charter of Rights and Freedoms

 Section 8 and Impaired Driving or Refusing a Breathalyzer

 When the police take a roadside breath sample it is considered a search.
 The police must have probable grounds for beleiving the driver recently drank.
 If the police do not observe blood shot eyes, or open alcohol in the car, or smell alcohol then probable grounds may be absent.
 In such cases the results of the breathalyzer can be excluded.
 When the police do not have probale grounds to demand the roadside breathalyzer then it may be better to refuse if you are intoxicated.
 This is because isn't illegal to refuse when the demand is improper.
-If, after an improper demand, you accept the test and fail, the roadside breathalyzer result (and later tests at the police station) may, despite the unreasonable search, be admitted at trial.
+If, after an improper demand, you accept the test and fail, the breathalyzer results may, despite the unreasonable search, be admitted at trial.

 Section 9.
 Protection From Arbitrary Detention

 It is often difficult to decide when exactly an encounter with police becomes a detention.
 Clearly once a person is arrested they are detained.
 A traffic stop would also count as a detention because you cannot leave.
 When the police question you on the street it might be considered a detention.
 If the police ever stop you for questioning your first words should be "May I leave?".
 Once the police say "No" the fact of the detention follows.
 This is important because being detained gives you additional rights:

 1) the police must always tell you the reason that you are being detained (assuming it is not obvious).

 2) In order to stop a person for questioning prior to any grounds for arrest the police must have "reasonable suspicion" that the person is involved in a crime.
 The burden is upon the crown to prove the facts required to support reasonable suspicion (assuming the defence already proved the detention).

 3) Section 10b) right to counsel is triggered upon detention (see below).